rastabda22/rastabda22/README.md

 - [x] Photos shown in the popup map are clickable.
 - [x] Near markers are automatically clustered, and the photos number is shown in the cluster marker.
 - [x] Images collected by map clicks can be shown as an album, browsed and sorted.
+- [x] A special mode showes only the non-geotagged content.

 [Discover more about GPS](doc/GPS.md).